fabiommendes/craftinginterpreters/book/the-lox-language.md

 ### Why might any language want to be object oriented?

-Now that object-oriented languages like Java have sold out and only play arena shows, it's not cool to like them anymore.
-Why would anyone make a *new* language with objects?
+Now that object-oriented languages like Python have sold out and only play arena shows, it's not cool to like them anymore.
+Why would anyone make a _new_ language with objects?
 Isn't that like releasing music on 8-track?

 It is true that the "all inheritance all the time" binge of the '90s produced